Bandelly20/Bandelly20/README.md

 - 👋 Hi, I’m @Bandelly20
-- 👀 I’m interested in ...
+- 👀 I’m interested in by the world of web
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 📫 How to reach me ...
+- 📫 How to reach me by my e-mail bandelamadouly@gmail.com

 <!---
 Bandelly20/Bandelly20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.